- Completed application, including essay and CV/Resume

 - ACT English score of 23 or higher

-Important: Though English proficiency may be met in one of the above ways, the Office of Admissions may request additional documentation if deemed necessary.
+Important: Though English proficiency may be met in one of the above ways, the Office of Admissions may still request TOEFL or IELTS scores or other additional documentation if deemed necessary.

 For native speakers of English from the U.S., UK, Ireland, Scotland, Australia, New Zealand, and Canada (except Quebec) who list English as their first language on the Common Application, proof of English proficiency is not required, but may be requested.

 Please see new minimum English proficiency test result requirements that will be in effect for students applying for the fall 2021 academic year and beyond.
 There are no changes in minimum score requirements for students applying for fall 2020 and spring 2021.

 |TOEFL||80 min total score.
 Each subscore must be 20 or higher.|

 6.5 min total score.
 Each subscore must be 6.0 or higher.

 |ACT English||23 minimum|